twilson63/permaweb-cookbook/docs/src/guides/exm/intro.md

 ## Serverless Functions on Arweave

 Serverless functions are stored on Arweave through the intermediary EXM that also stores a copy as cache to rapidly serve applications at any time.
+The functions are stateful (store data) and hence, a single function id points to some data as well as the logic for interacting and updating this data.

 EXM handles the storage and execution, eliminating the need for maintaining a dedicated server, reducing upkeep costs and adding a layer of modularity.